Will AI Take My Job? A Practical 2025 Guide

 - Day 11–12: Refresh 5 resume bullets to outcome + AI leverage.
 Run an ATS check.

-- Day 13–14: 3 warm conversations + 5 tailored apps with your artifact.
+- Day 13–14: Have 3 warm conversations and send 5 tailored applications with your artifact.

 Need a nudge?
 Start with the WisGrowth discovery questions.

-Build the Skills That Compound With AI
+Skills That Compound With AI

 - Orchestration: prompt → critique → iterate → decision